Minot holds an adventure for every visitor.

 Roosevelt Park Zoocatch the animals most active in the early morning or evening around feedings.

-Dakota Territory Air Museumdownload the Talking Trail mobile app to listen to content about the history of the planes and their historic flights at this aviation museum.
+Dakota Territory Air MuseumDownload the Talking Trail mobile app to listen to content about the history of the planes and their historic flights at this aviation museum.

 Where to find Knoephla, North Dakota’s official soup! – Kroll’s Diner, Charlie’s Main Street Café (on Wednesdays), and Jamaican Vybz Kitchen (made with Jerk Seasoning)